cregx/mdt-cleanup-harddrive-winpe/README.md

 If you are not able to create your own NLS version, please contact me and tell me your translations in the process.
 I will then create an appropriate version for you and make it available for download under Releases.

 ### :question: Can Cleanup determine if drive 0 is the expected target drive and not the USB drive that was booted from?

-No, at the moment (October 2022) that is not the case.
-However, tests with many installations on various fairly current hardware models (Fujitsu, Hewlett Packard and Dell) have so far shown that the respective and different UEFI BIOS always recognized the internally installed hard drive as disk 0.

-This was also the case when using a modern boot flash drive (Corsair GTX (128 GB)), which was recognized by the ```wmic``` as ```external hard disk medium```.
-It is quite relevant to mention at this point that a "classic" USB flash drive is recognized by the ```wmic``` as ```removable media```.

-I currently assume that the BIOS uses both the size of the disk and its connection (USB controller, etc.) to (correctly) determine disk 0.
+#### Drive Detection and Safety Considerations

+* **Legacy Behavior (up to v.1.2.9 / October 2022):**
+  Older versions did not check this automatically.
+However, extensive testing across various modern hardware models (Fujitsu, Hewlett Packard, and Dell) showed that different UEFI BIOS versions consistently mapped the internally installed hard drive as `disk 0`.
+This held true even when using a high-speed boot flash drive (like a Corsair GTX 128 GB), which `wmic` identifies as an *external hard disk medium*, whereas a "classic" USB flash drive is recognized as *removable media*.
+The BIOS likely utilized both disk size and connection type (USB controller, etc.) to correctly prioritize `disk 0`.

+* **New Solution (since v.1.4.1 / June 2026):**
+  To eliminate any risk of accidental data loss, the hardcoded dependency on `disk 0` has been removed.
+Cleanup now features an interactive dropdown control allowing the administrator to manually verify and select the exact physical target drive based on its reported name and size.

+⚠️ **Important Requirements:**
 However, it is also important to note that the SATA controller mode in the device BIOS must be set to ```AHCI```.
 When using RAID, problems are bound to occur and Cleanup **will not work**.

 ### :question: I have included Cleanup in my LTI solution, but I would like to remove it now.
 How can I do that?